 Since then, the band hasn’t stopped, signing a deal with Whiskey Vinyl Records, recording tracks in Los Angeles and NY for their soon to be released full length debut, and gearing up for a tour later this year.

 Pat was born Connecticut, but gravitated to the energy of New York City at an early age and has been there ever since.

-Musical from a very young age, Pat began playing piano and drums around the same time he could walk, but didn’t begin singing until college, upon realizing that his singing attracted more fans than the piano or drums.
-During his time at St Johns University, he realized his interests really centered on music and not the many useless classes that occupied his days.
-Almost every night, Pat dove into the New York music scene, honing his craft in the venues on Bleecker Street and the Lower East Side.
-His vocal style would often draw comparisons to John Mellencamp, Bruce Springsteen, and Dave Grohl of the Foo Fighters, attracting a growing number of females and fans.
+He began playing piano and drums around the same time he could walk, but didn’t begin singing until college, when after writing his first song above a love lost, it was a “become a Doctor or a Singer” scenario.
+Almost every night, Pat dove into the New York music scene, honing his craft in the gritty venues on Bleecker Street and the Lower East Side.
+His vocal style would often draw comparisons to George Michael, Bruce Springsteen, and Dave Grohl of the Foo Fighters, attracting a growing number of fans.

 MItchell C. Mitchell

 DC native.
 Lover.
 Leo.
 Mitch was raised in a household constantly filled with Classical, Jazz, and Classic Rock… After hearing a demo of some of Mitch’s early guitar wanking, Jazz Legend Larry Willis (Blood Sweat and Tears, Miles Davis, etc) took the young guitarist under his wing and the two began writing and recording a hybrid of Flamenco and whimsical Jazz.
 Later Mitch would win the Aerosmith Award for “Outstanding Musicianship” and secure endorsements with Gibson, Steinberger, and Peavey.
 Mitch founded January Jane with Pat in 2013.